zordius/lightncandy/README.md

 * FLAG_ERROR_LOG : output error_log when found template any error
 * FLAG_ERROR_EXCEPTION : throw exception when found any template error
 * FLAG_STANDALONE : generate stand alone php codes which can be execute without include LightnCandy.
 It will contain scopped user function, somehow larger.
-* FLAG_JSTRUE: generate 'true' when value is true, this is handlebars.js behavior.
+* FLAG_JSTRUE: generate 'true' when value is true (handlebars.js behavior).
 Otherwise, true will generate ''.
+* FLAG_JSOBJECT: generate '[object Object]' for associated array, generate ',' seperated values for array (handlebars.js behavior).
+Otherwise, all php array will generate ''.
 * FLAG_THIS: support {{this}} or {{.}} in template.
 Otherwise, {{this}} and {{.}} will cause template error.
 * FLAG_HANDLEBARSJS: align with handlebars.js behaviors, same as FLAG_JSTRUE + FLAG_THIS.